xopherw/idea-submission-discord-bot/README.md

 # Idea Submission Discord Bot

-This Discord Bot will generate embeded message when called and input is given.
+This Discord Bot will generate embedded message when called and input is given.

 I created this to help my Flutter coders server where we can submit our app idea with description to a channel and have every member vote on it